Let The Children Come To Me

 Hola! ¡Hello!
 It's been emotionally difficult for me lately, with everything going on around the world, so I feel blessed for the children in my life at my church, parochial school, and in my family who bring me hope for the future.

-My first project was inspired by Sunday Postcard Art "Playtime" and Word Power.
+My first project was inspired by Sunday Postcard Art "Playtime" and Time Out Challenge 305 Favorite Technique.
 I remembered all the times my students, my children, and now my grandson have asked to go play outside when we couldn't, for whatever reason.
 My response, just like Kanga's, in A.A.
 Milne's book, The House at Pooh Corner, was, "we'll see."
 I recently got the new Spellbinder's Kanga & Roo cutting dies, so felt they were the perfect for this postcard.
-I used a black marker to do the lettering.
+I used a black marker to do the landscape sketch and lettering, which are 2 of my favorite techniques.

 Thank you for your visit! ¡Gracias por su visita!
 Your comments are a blessing, so please leave one.